-Evolution has worked with multicultural teams to execute high profile, award-winning projects, including Encrucijada: Sin Salud No Hay Nada, a Spanish language telenovela series, and Adelante con la Salud: Latino Health Care Engagement Project, a 2013 mass media campaign designed to educate Latinos about new benefits available under the Affordable Care Act.
+Evolution has worked with multicultural teams to execute high profile, award-winning Hispanic marketing projects, including “Encrucijada: Sin Salud No Hay Nada,” a Spanish language telenovela series, and “Adelante con la Salud: Latino Health Care Engagement Project,” a 2013 mass media campaign to educate Latinos about new benefits available under the Affordable Care Act.

 Case Study: Connect for Health Colorado

 Evolution worked with strategic partner Servicios de La Raza to identify the Montez Family.
-After interviewing Mr. Montez, our team learned he had already used his health insurance to visit a doctor, where he was diagnosed with Type 2 diabetes.
-The diagnosis was a wake-up call for this young father of three, who had not seen a doctor in years because the family was uninsured.
-Joaquin and his wife Rosalie both worked full-time at jobs where employer-based coverage was not available, and the family had no medical home-only urgent care, and only when necessary.
+While interviewing Mr. Joaquin Montez, our team learned he had already used his health insurance to visit a doctor and was diagnosed with Type 2 diabetes.
+The diagnosis was a wake-up call for the young father of three, who hadn’t seen a doctor in years because the family was uninsured.
+Joaquin and his wife Rosalie both worked full-time jobs where employer-based coverage was not available.
+The family relied on costly urgent care clinics, and only when absolutely necessary.

 In Colorado and nationally, Latinos have a disproportionately higher rate of Type 2 diabetes, and are more likely to work in jobs that don’t offer health insurance as a benefit.
 Both factors add to health disparities in the Latino community.

-The resulting PSAs were featured in a statewide mass media buy, and went on to win a Bronze Leaf Award at the 2014 Colorado Healthcare Communicators Awards Ceremony.
+The resulting PSAs were featured in a statewide mass media buy and went on to win a Bronze Leaf Award at the 2014 Colorado Healthcare Communicators Awards Ceremony.